young28/Tree_Discoverer/README.md

 3.Tips for the use
 ------------------------------------------------
 When open the application, make sure you have the Wifi connection and GPS function switch on.<br />
-And first install and open the app, please wait for its initialization.<br />
+The first time you install and open the app, please wait for its initialization.<br />
 The rest is waiting for you to explore!<br />
 Suggestion are always welcomed!<br />